jcarizza/drosh/README.md

 # Drosh
-Script to upload Shutter screenshots to Dropbox and show a notification with the shared link created.
+Use your favourite screenshot tool and let Drosh script upload it to Dropbox and create a shared link

 ![Example](https://www.dropbox.com/s/2vz4xuksyoaqu4a/screencast.gif?dl=0&raw=true)